christianhuth/helm-charts/charts/netbird-reverse-proxy/README.md

 ## Prerequisites

 - Kubernetes 1.19+
-- A NetBird management server
+- A NetBird management server - either NetBird Cloud, or your own self-hosted instance (which needs a couple of extra considerations, see [Connecting to a self-hosted management server](#connecting-to-a-self-hosted-management-server-proxymanagementserveraddress))
-- A valid proxy token (`NB_PROXY_TOKEN`)
+- A proxy token (`proxy.managementServer.auth.token`), generated via `netbird-server token create` (or your management server's equivalent)
-- Either cert-manager (recommended, for the default certificate source) or a public DNS record and internet-reachable proxy (for the built-in ACME alternative)
+- A domain name pointed at wherever this chart's Service ends up (`proxy.domain`)

+The default certificate source (`proxy.tls.source=selfSigned`) has no further prerequisites - it's meant for getting started quickly, not for production with real external clients.
+For production, you'll also need either cert-manager (`proxy.tls.source=secret`) or just a public DNS record and an internet-reachable proxy (`proxy.tls.source=acme`, no cert-manager needed) - see [Usage Scenarios](#usage-scenarios) and [Certificate source](#certificate-source-proxytlssource).

 ## Installing the Chart